THE WEEKLY SCAN: Key Stories In The Debate On America’s Health Care Future

 Good Friday afternoon, and welcome to the Weekly Scan.
 Here are some of the key stories you may have missed in the debate on America’s health care future:

-The new study, conducted by Navigant, finds that the public option could put more than 1,000 rural U.S. hospitals in 46 states “at high risk of closure.”
-These hospitals serve more than 60 million Americans, and as Kaiser Health News and NPR report, hospital closures can have “profound social, emotional and medical consequences.”
-As RevCycleIntelligence also reports, “[p]atient access to care suffers when a rural hospital closes its doors for good, and consequently, patient outcomes can deteriorate.”
+Meanwhile, recent headlines have also warned of the threats to rural patients under the public option based on a new study from Navigant that finds that the public option could put more than 1,000 rural U.S. hospitals in 46 states “at high risk of closure.”
+These hospitals serve more than 60 million Americans and as Kaiser Health News and NPR report, hospital closures can have “profound social, emotional and medical consequences.”

 - Las Vegas Review-Journal: “…[H]ospitals lose money on Medicare patients … But if more people were on Medicare, those losses could be unsustainable.
 An industry group estimates that more than 50 percent of rural hospitals would face a high risk of closure if a public option were in place.”

 - Virginia Public Radio: “…[A]s many as 10 rural hospitals in Virginia could close if the federal government starts offering a public option health plan – the kind of public option that’s now being talked about on the campaign trail by former Vice President Joe Biden and others.”